nunofonseca/fastq_utils/README.md

 #### bam_add_tags - companion program to fastq_pre_barcodes.

-Given a bam file produced based on fastq files preprocessed by fastq_pre_barcodes, bam_add_tags will add UM (UMI), CR (Cell), and BC (sample) tags to each alignment in the BAM file based on the information found in the respective readnames.
+Given a bam file generated from fastq files preprocessed by fastq_pre_barcodes, bam_add_tags will add UM (UMI), CR (Cell), and BC (sample) tags to each alignment in the BAM file based on the information found in the respective readnames.

 Usage: bam_add_tags input.bam output.bam

+#### bam_umi_count - count the number of unique UMIs

+Given a BAM file with the UM, CR, and BC tags (as produced by bam_add_tags) together with some extra tag.
+By default the bam_umi_count will count unique UMIs associated to uniquely mapped reads overlapping annotated genes.
+The GX tag is expected to contain the gene id.
+If an alignment overlaps y multiple features then the UMI count will be partially (1/y) assigned to each feature.
+The output file (--ucounts) will contain two or more columns (tab-separated): the feature id (gene id by default); cell (if found in the BAM); sample (if found in the bam); and the respective number of unique UMIs (with at least x number of reads, where x is passed in the parameter --min_reads).

+Usage: bam_umi_count --bam in.bam --ucounts output_filename.tsv [--min_reads 0] [--uniq_mapped|--multi_mapped]  [--dump file.tsv] [--tag GX|TX]